Representational Alignment with Chemical Induced Fit for Molecular Relational Learning: Experimental Setup

 To validate ReAlignFit's ability to capture core substructures in MRL, we visualize the node features and the interactions between substructures, as shown in Fig. \ref{vis}.

 In the node feature representations of drug molecules, the substructure information captured by ReAlignFit closely aligns with the actual electrostatic potential of the molecules and emphasizes the interactions between atoms within molecules.
-As shown in Figs. \ref{vis}(a), (c) and Figs. \ref{vis}(d), (f), ReAlignFit demonstrates satisfactory recognition capabilities for multiple complex functional groups within molecules.
-The Mantel test~\cite{manteltest} results shown in the Fig. \ref{vis}(b) and Fig. \ref{vis}(e) display the interaction strength between different substructures.
+As shown in Figs. \ref{vis}(a), (c), ReAlignFit demonstrates strong recognition capabilities for multiple complex functional groups within molecules.
+The Mantel test~\cite{manteltest} results shown in the Fig. \ref{vis}(b) illustrate the interaction strength between different substructures.
 Darker and thicker lines represent stronger interactions between substructures.
-The results indicate the high interaction strength between the symmetrical -COOH groups (green and orange areas) in DB00548 and Group1 (benzene ring) in DB01117.
-Group4 in DB00802 strongly interacts with the functional group (purple region) in DB00440.
-This is consistent with the domain knowledge in Induced Fit theory that chemical reactions occur between core substructures.
-Additionally, the Group3 in DB01117 exhibits a weaker interaction with substructures in DB00548, as shown in Fig. \ref{vis}.
-This is due to the inertness of Group3's cyclic structure, which makes it difficult to react chemically with other substructures.
-In conclusion, ReAlignFit not only captures substructure information within molecules but also highlights the crucial role of this substructure information in determining the occurrence of chemical reactions.
-The experimental results provide an effective explanation for ReAlignFit to capture core substructure in MRL.
+Specifically, the results indicate the high interaction strength between the functional group (purple region) in DB00440 and Group4 in DB00802.
+These findings are consistent with the Induced Fit theory which posits that chemical reactions occur between core substructures.
+In summary, ReAlignFit not only captures substructure information within molecules but also highlights the crucial role of this substructure information in determining the occurrence of chemical reactions.
+The experimental results provide strong evidence for ReAlignFit to capture core substructures in MRL.

-To further demonstrate the performance of ReAlignFit, we perform dimensionality reduction on the molecular pair features captured by ReAlignFit, as shown in Fig. \ref{visualization2}.
-ReAlignFit distinctly differentiates the interactions among molecular pairs in the three datasets.
-The visual presentation results confirm ReAlignFit's satisfactory performance in MRL.